 development-guide

-After creating a new scene using the CLI, the scene folder will have a series of files with default content.
-Default files in a local scene # Scenes include the following files: src/index.ts: The entry point of the scene. scene.json: The manifest that contains metadata for the scene. package.json and package-lock.json: Specify the versions of all dependencies of the scene. tsconfig.json: Typescript configuration file. .dclignore: Lists what files in your project not to deploy to IPFS. ...
+After creating a new scene , the scene folder will have a series of files with default content.
+Default files in a scene # Scenes include the following files: src/index.ts: The entry point of the scene. scene.json: The manifest that contains metadata for the scene. package.json and package-lock.json: Specify the versions of all dependencies of the scene. tsconfig.json: Typescript configuration file. .dclignore: Lists the files in your project that will not be uploaded when you publish your scene. ...

 Second layer blockchain